mochi/mochikit/doc/rst/MochiKit/Visual.rst

 :mochidef:`ScrollTo(element [, options])`:

-    Scroll the window to the position of the given element.
+    Scroll the window to the position of the given ``element``.
+Note that this effect only scrolls the top window and not any parent elements with scrollbars due to ``"overflow: auto"`` style.

+    element:
+        An element ID string or a DOM node (see :mochiref:`MochiKit.DOM.getElement`).

+    options:
+        See :mochiref:`DefaultOptions`.

     *Availability*:
         Available in MochiKit 1.4+